What is the normal size of the aorta, common femoral artery, iliac artery, and popliteal artery?

 CT image showing aortic dissection intimal flap in descending aorta.

 Acute aortic disorders include acute aortic dissection and its variants of intramural hematoma and penetrating atherosclerotic ulcer.
 All of these represent disruptions of one or more of the three layers of the aorta: the innermost intimal layer; the middle layer, or media; and the outermost adventitial layer.
 The intima is a very thin, endothelial-lined layer in its luminal portion, and it is prone to traumatic insults.
 The media is thick walled and contains multiple layers of elastic laminae (elastin, fibrin, collagen) and smooth muscle cells.
 The adventitia is primarily composed of collagen that helps to anchor the aorta to it surroundings, and also contains the vasa vasorum that functions to deliver blood to the outer aortic wall and to the media.
 The common pathway in all three acute aortic syndromes is a preceding weakening of the layers of the aorta that may lead to a tear in the intima, as in the case of dissection; rupture of the vasa vasorum, which leads to aortic infarction but with intact intima, as in the case of intramural hematoma; and atherosclerotic ulcer, which penetrates into the adventitia with surrounding hematoma.
-The weakening of the aortic layers occurs via various mechanisms including atherosclerosis, inflammation, cystic medial necrosis (deposition of mucoid ...
+The weakening of the aortic layers occurs via various mechanisms including atherosclerosis, inflammation, cystic medial necrosis (deposition of mucoid material), disruption of the ...